 Colonel: Loyal American RegimentOf New York.
 He was a son of the Hon.
 John Robinson of Virginia, who was the President of that colony on the retirement of Governor Gooch.

-He emigrated to New York and married Susanna, daughter of Frederick Phillips, who owned an immense landed estate on the Hudson River.
-By this connection, Mr. Robinson became rich.
-When the Revolutionary controversy commenced, he was living upon that portion of the Phillips estate which had been given to his wife, and there he desired to remain in the quiet enjoyment of country life, and in the management of his large domain.
+When the Revolutionary controversy commenced, Beverley Robinson was living upon that portion of the Phillips estate which had been given to his wife, and there he desired to remain in the quiet enjoyment of country life, and in the management of his large domain.
 That such was his inclination is fully confirmed by circumstances and his descendants.
 He was opposed to the measures of the Ministry, gave up the use of imported merchandise, and clothed himself and his family in fabrics of domestic manufacture.

 But he was also opposed to the separation of the colonies from the mother country.
 Still, he wished to take no part in the conflict of arms.
 The importunity of friends overruled his own judgement, and he entered the military service of the Crown.
 His standing entitled him to high rank.
 Of the Loyal American Regiment, raised principally in New York by himself, he was accordingly commissioned the Colonel.
 He also commanded the corps called the Guides and Pioneers.
 Of the Loyal American Regiment, his son, Beverley, was Lieutenant-Colonel, and Thomas Barclay was Major.